mhwachter/final_project_yatsenko_wachter/README.md

 - World Bank: World Development Indivators
 - Bureau of Labor Statistics: Consumer Price Index

-The projects creates a final document called `replication_ppr.` pdf with all regression tables we were able to replicate.
+The projects creates a final document called `replication_ppr.pdf` with all regression tables we were able to replicate.
 Because the analysis of the original paper was conducted with Stata and ours was primarily done with R, the results can vary a bit (especially since it involves unbalanced panel data).
 The paper contains two sections: